Spectral density: Estimation

 The goal of spectral density estimation is to estimate the spectral density of a random signal from a sequence of time samples.
 Depending on what is known about the signal, estimation techniques can involve parametric or non-parametric approaches, and may be based on time-domain or frequency-domain analysis.
 For example, a common parametric technique involves fitting the observations to an autoregressive model.
 A common non-parametric technique is the periodogram.

 The spectral density is usually estimated using Fourier transform methods (such as the Welch method), but other techniques such as the maximum entropy method can also be used.
+In 2026, the unbiased estimation of spectral densities and their higher-order generalisations has been established in the context of polyspectra based on windowed Fourier-transforms and K-statistic.